 Despite the problems faced by all regions in Lebanon when it comes to electricity, Donnieh's situation in this regard is worse than that of other regions.
 This has negatively impacted spending summer vacations as well as the living conditions on many levels.
-Donnieh cluster one towns and villages are supplied with electricity from EDL (Electricite Du Liban) for 10 to 12 hrs per day, and from back up private diesel generators for the remaining time.
+Donnieh cluster two towns and villages are supplied with electricity from EDL (Electricite Du Liban) for 10 to 12 hrs per day, and from back up private diesel generators for the remaining time.

 As regards access to drinking water, as well as water for irrigation purposes, it is believed that Donnieh compasses the largest ground water reservoir in the Middle East.
-Nevertheless, a large number of villages and houses in cluster one suffer from lack of water availability and are not linked to drinking water networks.
+Nevertheless, a large number of villages and houses in cluster two suffer and are not linked to drinking water networks.
 Public potable water networks are available only in some villages and towns of the cluster, while unfinished networks are available in many other villages.
 Public water networks are facing several problems.
 Serviced villages are linked to networks in poor condition (according to the assessment of local authorities).
 It is to be noted that the networks are in a poor condition in most villages of the cluster.
-Concerning the irrigation in Donnieh cluster one, additional villages are replacing their irrigated agriculture with rain fed products.
-The irrigation problem include absence of water in a number of villages, poor water distribution and the resulting conflicts, poor irrigation methods (flood irrigation), poor condition of irrigation networks (often in the soil), lack of water storage, incomplete vital projects and groundwater pollution.
+The irrigation problem include absence of water in a number of villages, poor water distribution and the resulting conflicts, poor irrigation methods (flood irrigation), poor condition of irrigation networks (often in the soil), lack of water storage, incomplete vital projects, and groundwater pollution.

 Another significant issue for the municipality is the management of solid waste, as well as waste-water treatment.
 The waste collection is a municipal issue, each municipality is responsible for its own waste collection.
 The union distributed trucks to collect waste from its municipalities, and they collect their mixed garbage following the same traditional way without any processing and dispose it in the only landfill in the region.
 The municipalities are disposing their waste without any processing and there is no data registered for waste collect.
-Some villages in Donnieh cluster one are touristic villages, characterized by its seasonal aspect, in summertime the percentage of waste are much more than wintertime.
+Some villages in Donnieh cluster two are touristic villages, characterized by its seasonal aspect, in summertime the percentage of waste are much more than wintertime.
 The percentage of the waste composition is taken from the landfill: Organic: 65%, paper: 20%, plastic: 5%, metal: 5% others: 5%.
-In general, the waste production in Donnieh cluster one is about 40 tons per day.
+In general, the waste production in Donnieh cluster two is about 30 tons per day.

-Furthermore, Donnieh cluster one is deficient in sewage networks, which are only available in half of the villages.
-Based on the assessment of local authorities, the third of sewage networks in Donnieh cluster one are in good condition.
+Furthermore, Donnieh cluster two is deficient in sewage networks, which are only available in half of the villages.
+Based on the assessment of local authorities, the third of sewage networks in Donnieh cluster two are in good condition.
 The most important problems affecting sewage networks consist of their age, the wearing out of certain parts and the lack of maintenance or rehabilitation especially that parts of the networks are now aboveground.
 The core problem resides in the absence of sewage water recycling plants.
-The drainage of sewage water in valleys, rivers, the outskirts of villages and irrigation canals constitute a substantial damage to the environment affecting the soil and the underground as well as agricultural products.
+The drainage of sewage water in valleys, rivers, the outskirts of villages and irrigation canals constitute a substantial damage to the environment affecting the soil and the underground.
+Sewage water damages agricultural products.